Posterior Vitreous Detachment (PVD) is a common condition that occurs in about 75 percent of people over the age of 65.

 How is it treated?

 There is no treatment for PVD.
-Usually people find that the symptoms calm down after about 6 months and you will likely adjust to the floaters.
-You should come to our office for a comprehensive eye exam at the time you notice floaters or flashes, and you eye doctor will assess whether you are at risk for a retinal tear or detachment.
+Usually, people find that the symptoms calm down after about six months, and you will likely adjust to the floaters.
+You should come to our office for a comprehensive eye exam at the time you notice floaters or flashes, and your eye doctor will assess whether you are at risk for a retinal tear or detachment.